 german studies department

-The Business Track concentration allows students to combine a dual interest in business and German in a program of study which prepares them for an international career.
+The Business Track concentration allows students to combine a dual interest in business and German in a program of study that prepares the student for an international career.
 Business German (GERM 1175) can be taken as part of a German major or minor or as an individual course.
-The prerequisite for Business German is four college semesters of German or the equivalent.
+The prerequisite for Business German is four college level semester courses of German or the equivalent.

 Business German is an outgrowth of the overall globalization of business, in particular between Germany and the United States.
 The thriving German economy makes Central and Eastern Europe a strong market for American products and has enabled German companies to open branches in the United States.
 The Business Track has been developed in conjunction with the Boston College Carroll School of Management.

-Business German will usually be offered in the Fall semester to enable students to take GERM3320 in the Spring semester and to spend the following summer in a one-credit paid internship program in a German-speaking country (GERM 5501).
+Business German (GERM 1175) will usually be offered in the Fall semester to enable students to take German Business & Trends in Europe (GERM 3320) in the Spring semester and to spend the following summer in a one-credit internship program in a German-speaking country (GERM 5501*).
 Students are also encouraged to spend a year or a semester at the Ingolstadt School of Management affiliated with our partner university, the Catholic University of Eichstätt-Ingolstadt, or at the WU (Vienna University of Economics & Business).

 - GERM 1175 Business German,